-- Take advantage of others
+- Taking advantage of others

-- Behavior problems start in childhood
+- Behavior problems that start in childhood

-- Don’t accept responsibility
+- Failure to accept responsibility

 - Many sexual relationships

-Here’s what some research shows:
+Here’s what some research has shown:

-- About 90% of people released from prison who scored high in psychopathy committed a violent crime within the next 20 years.
+- About 90% of people released from prison who scored high in traits of psychopathy committed a violent crime within the next 20 years.
 Only 40% of those who scored low in psychopathy did the same.